Matrix displacement convexity along density flows: Introduction

 One classical way to deduce convexity is via differential inequalities.
 The most basic example is expressing the displacement convexity of $\Hent(t)$ along some flow via the differential inequality

 The \emph{dimensional} displacement convexity of $\Hent(t)$ is equivalent to the differential inequality for the entropy production,

 In particular, comparing \eqref{eq:entcvxinq_intro} and \eqref{eq:traceinq_intro} shows that dimensional displacement convexity is stronger than displacement convexity.
-It will be shown in this work that the \emph{matrix} displacement displacement convexity of $\HentM(t)$ is equivalent to the \emph{matrix} differential inequality for the entropy production \emph{matrix},
+It will be shown in this work that the \emph{matrix} displacement convexity of $\HentM(t)$ follows from the \emph{matrix} differential inequality for the entropy production \emph{matrix},

 The inequality \eqref{eq:matrixeinq_intro} is stronger than \eqref{eq:traceinq_intro} by the Cauchy-Schwarz inequality.
 More importantly, the ambient dimension $\dd$ is absent from \eqref{eq:matrixeinq_intro}, and having an inequality for the full matrix (rather than just the trace as in \eqref{eq:traceinq_intro}) allows to control each direction of space separately.